Galatians 1:21

 Afterwards I came into the regions of Syria and Cilicia;

-Acts 9:30 When the brothers learned of this, they took him down to Caesarea and sent him off to Tarsus.
+Which when the brethren knew, they brought him down to Caesarea, and sent him forth to Tarsus.

 Afterwards Cilicia Cili'cia Later Parts Regions Syria Visited